mfsjr/manifold-dx/README.md

 - MVC ToDo example is working and will be published shortly

 ##### What's in a name?
-This project is named after a mathematical concept that describes it, as well as the effect it has on reducing code surface area:
+This project is named after engineering and mathematical concepts that describe it, as well as the effect it has on reducing code surface area:

 "The concept of a manifold is central to many parts of geometry and modern mathematical physics because it allows complicated structures to be described